Community Closeup is a member profile series where we get to know members in GeoNet, The Esri Community.

 Beyond the usual, I like working with NumPy and the ArcGIS Spatial Analyst extension.
 I like ‘art’ and the purity of being able to represent things numeric in a visual form.
 Mandelbrot and Julia Sets are two examples (pictured).
 There are also areas that I have only dabbled in, like terrain simulation algorithms.

-NumPy is a programming language for scientific computing and processing of multidimensional array objects.
+:information: NumPy is a programming language for scientific computing and processing of multidimensional array objects.

 How has GeoNet played a role in your career or made an impact with members?